Pretend

 - Or open a Story Group’s Timeline and drag a file into it.

-To view a Story Group’s Timeline, double-click on it in your Library.
+To view a Story Group’s Timeline, double-click on it in your Library or select it and choose "Open (selection) in Timeline".

 Story Structure Navigation